plotly/dash-labs/docs/DOCUMENTATION.md

 ```

 ## Tuple and Dictionary argument grouping
-The Dash Express `@app.callback` makes it possible to combine multiple `Input`/`State` dependency values to a single function argument.
+The Dash Labs `@app.callback` makes it possible to combine multiple `Input`/`State` dependency values to a single function argument.
 As we'll see in Chapter 5, this opens up powerful component+behavior encapsulation workflows.

 In other contexts, unpacking grouped values like this is sometimes referred to as destructuring.